eads/hhdcpython/README.md

 ## Getting set up for the first time

-At least your charmingly cryptic co-worker David left you a place to start.
+At least your charmingly cryptic co-worker David left you a place to start: A git repository with some data and the bones of a script to process it.

 Of course, he was only following the practices established for any small data project at your company.

 ### Fork the code